Benjamin-Kuzava/icebreaker/README.md

 #### PostMVP

 - Alert users if their custom level is unsolvable using a pathfinding algorithm.
-- Update existing levels
+- Ability to update existing levels
-- Add timer to track time to complete level
+- Timer to track time to complete level
-- Add functionality to create levels of varying dimensions
+- Functionality to create levels of varying dimensions
-- Add option to generate random levels
+- Option to generate random levels

 ## Project Schedule